sampolk/DiffusionLearning/README.md

 This package can be used to generate experiments in the following articles:

 1. Murphy, J. M., & Polk, S. L. (2022).
-"A multiscale environment for learning by diffusion."
+A multiscale environment for learning by diffusion.
 Applied and Computational Harmonic Analysis, 57, 58-100.
-2. Polk, S. L. & Murphy, J. M. (2021) "Multiscale Clustering of Hyperspectral Images Through Spectral-Spatial Diffusion Geometry."
-Proceedings of the 2021 IEEE International Geoscience and Remote Sensing Symposium IGARSS, 4688-4691.
+2. Polk, S. L., & Murphy, J. M. (2021, July).
+Multiscale clustering of hyperspectral images through spectral-spatial diffusion geometry.
+In 2021 IEEE International Geoscience and Remote Sensing Symposium (pp. 4688-4691).
+IEEE.
-3. Polk, S. L., Cui, Kangning, Plemmons, R. J., & Murphy, J. M. "Clustering Highly Mixed Hyperspectral Images Using Diffusion and VCA-Assisted Image Segmentation." _To Appear_.
-4. Polk, S. L., Cui, Kangning, Plemmons, R. J., & Murphy, J. M. "Active Diffusion and VCA-Assisted Image Segmentation of Hyperspectral Images." _To Appear_
+3. Polk, S. L., Cui, K., Plemmons, R. J., & Murphy, J. M. (2022, July).
+Active diffusion and VCA-assisted image segmentation of hyperspectral images.
+In 2022 IEEE International Geoscience and Remote Sensing Symposium (pp. 1364-1367).
+IEEE.

 The following scripts (in the Experiments folder) generate the relevant experiments: